How Breastfeeding Lowers a Mom’s Risk of Heart Disease

 A strong body of evidence supports the benefits of breastfeeding both for baby and mom.
 Breast milk gives babies a starter population of bacteria- and virus-fighting cells from their mothers, and breastfed babies tend to develop stronger immune systems, have less asthma and allergies and have fewer ear infections and respiratory problems than babies who aren’t breastfed.
 Some data even suggests that breastfeeding can contribute to higher IQs and better body weight among babies as they get older.

 For moms, breastfeeding can help them lose pregnancy weight and lower risk of certain cancers, including breast and ovarian.
-Now, a new study published in the Journal of the American Heart Association adds to those maternal benefits by showing that breastfeeding can help mothers lower their risk of heart attack and stroke even a decade after giving birth.
+Now, a new study published in the Journal of the American Heart Association adds to those maternal benefits by showing that breastfeeding may help mothers lower their risk of heart attack and stroke even a decade after giving birth.

 The study involved nearly 290,000 women in China who provided information on how many children they had, whether they breastfed and for how long.
 The researchers followed the women for nearly 10 years looking for heart events.